 You can see that while total hip bone area did not change significantly and neither did waist circumference – hip circumference and WHR ratio changed significantly – with WHR on average being what is considered a more feminine range.

-Body Composition, Volumetric and Areal Bone Parameters in Male-to-Female Transsexual Persons (T’Sjoen, 2008)
+Lapauw et al. (2008) - Body Composition, Volumetric and Areal Bone Parameters in Male-to-Female Transsexual Persons

 This study is an earlier work by the same group out of Belgium.
 Unlike the previous one this one did not have a cohort that tracked before, and after beginning GAHT but rather compared individuals on GAHT with control cis men.
-Another area of difference is that everyone in this study had undergone GCS at least 3 years prior to being enrolled and had a mean age of 41 (±7) years.
+Another area of difference is that everyone in this study had undergone gender confirmation surgery at least 3 years prior to being enrolled and had a mean age of 41 (± 7) years.

 These results again find no significant difference in total bone area of total hip or other specific areas looked at between the transfeminine individuals and the cis men.
 This study unfortunately did not also look at WHR or area specific body fat composition.

-That this is due to fat mass is further bolstered by (den Heijer, M. 2017) which looked at body composition changes in 179 transfeminine individuals at regional areas and found that the “gynoid” area - or area around the hips experienced a 34% increase in fat percentage (see figure below)
+That this is due to fat mass is further bolstered by Klaver et al. (2017) which looked at body composition changes in 179 transfeminine individuals at regional areas and found that the “gynoid” area – or area around the hips experienced a 34% increase in fat percentage (see Figure 4 below).

 While it is worth noting that the GAHT regimen given to these individuals is fairly homogeneous it should be pointed out that it did cause significant changes in body fat and WHR.